bms93/getting_started/README.md

 4. **'Pull'** downloads changes from the repository on Github to your computer. (command line: `git pull`)

 There are a few more motions.
 You can learn more about them in the interactive tutorial, e.g., 'pull request'and 'issues'.
+You can also see the history of this repository by clicking on the 'commits' tab.
+You get a sense of what is added by reading my commit messages.

 You can also read more about it in MIT's [missing semester](https://missing.csail.mit.edu/2020/version-control/)